 Let’s be honest.
-This is cake.
+This double chocolate banana bread might actually be cake.
 Any recipe that starts with “double chocolate” cannot reasonably or responsibly call itself bread, especially when it involves butter and brown sugar.

 So here you are.
 A dense, rich, treat studded with an entire cup of gooey chocolate chips.
 The crumb is nearly that of a cakey, fudgy brownie–sturdy enough you can eat it with your hands (guilty), but still plenty decadent enough to enjoy served properly off an actual plate with an actual fork.
 Maybe with a glass of rosé or a mimosa at an al fresco brunch.